Parking: Free lot parking

 Winter Features: skating on the lagoon; skate rental and sharpening; cross country skiing.

 Playgrounds: As of 2014, Bowness has a new large playground as well a few older small playgrounds

-Amenities: Tea house, washrooms, water fountains; fire pits, barbeque stands, picnic areas (can be booked), shelters.
+Amenities: Restaurant and cafe, washrooms, water fountains; fire pits, barbeque stands, picnic areas (can be booked), shelters.

 Seating: There are numerous benches and picnic tables throughout the park.
 Tons of picnic tables.

 Overall this park would be an excellent choice for a family day at the park.
-Many of the picnic areas are available for booking and if you are looking for a larger area in the summer it would be a good idea to take advantage of that.
+Many of the picnic areas are available for booking and if you are looking for a larger area in the summer it would be a great location.